 ‘Crown jewel’ provisions

-In certain circumstances, the antitrust agencies may require ‘crown jewel’ provisions, which require a more marketable divestiture package be provided to a divestiture trustee to sell if the merging parties are not able to sell the originally agreed package of assets within the agreed period of time.
-If the remedy includes a ‘buyer upfront,’ the agencies may not focus as much on crown jewel provisions.
+In certain circumstances, the antitrust agencies may require ‘crown jewel’ provisions, which require a more marketable divestiture package to be provided to a divestiture trustee to sell if the merging parties are not able to sell the originally agreed package of assets within the agreed period.
+If the remedy includes a ‘buyer upfront’, the agencies may not focus as much on crown jewel provisions.

 The DOJ has taken different positions over time on crown jewel provisions.
 The DOJ 2004 Remedies Guide states that ‘crown jewel provisions are strongly disfavored’.
 However, the now-withdrawn 2011 DOJ Remedies Guide acknowledges that crown jewel provisions are ‘necessary’ in certain cases ‘to ensure that the remedy will effectively preserve competition’.
 The EC Remedies Guide similarly recognises the need for such provisions in similar circumstances.

 Buyers of divestiture packages are subject to review and approval by the antitrust agencies.
 The agencies consider each buyer to ensure they are ‘ready, willing, and able to operate the assets in a manner that maintains or restores competition in the relevant market’.
 The agencies do so to guard against the risk that the buyer will fail to compete successfully with the divested assets.

 The antitrust agencies will generally discuss a proposed divestiture package with the prospective buyer and will often request documents from the buyer, including their business plans for the assets to be divested.
 The FTC has stated that it evaluates potential buyers in numerous ways, including: